Shihan Scott Lombardo, 6th Dan Isshinryu Karate - Founder, Instructor, Trustee

 Nancy is a contributing author to many articles and a book on teaching Physical Education for Children with Moderate to Severe Disabilities.
 She has presented inclusive physical education teaching practices at conferences both on the State and National SHAPE (Society of Health and Physical Education) level.
 Nancy adapts the same teaching methods in Martial Arts to include focus on adapting techniques to each person’s abilities.

-Nancy continues to enjoy her ongoing journey in the Martial Arts, which began in 1982 under Grand Master Ernie Temple.
+Nancy continues to enjoy her ongoing journey in the Martial Arts, which began in 1982.
 As a V-MAT instructor, she is rewarded by sharing her art, and seeing each student grow in their abilities and confidence.

 Jess joined the Army Reserve in December 2006 as a Combat Medic and later became a Licensed Practical Nurse.
 She has served as a LPN in both training and joint operation training missions in California; Virginia; Wisconsin; Doula, Cameroon, Africa; and recently as the Post-Operative NCOIC and Trauma Team member in the 402nd Forward Surgical Team in Afghanistan (2015-2016).

-A student in Isshinryu Karate, Jess has been studying with V-MAT since May 2016.
-Originally hailing from Eastport Maine, she now resides on the New Hampshire Seacoast with her husband and son - and continues to serve with the US Army 399th Combat Support Hospital.
+Jess has been studying with V-MAT since May 2016.
+Originally hailing from Eastport Maine, she now resides on the New Hampshire Seacoast - and continues to serve with the US Army 399th Combat Support Hospital.

 Jess' greatest passions are her relationship with Jesus, her family and the church.
 V-MAT is a part of her healing testimony after deployment as she engages in Physical, Mental and Spiritual recovery and growth.

 SSG Boehm's military experience and focus on sharing the benefits of Martial Arts with other Veterans brings great value and fervor to the organization.
-She would love to hear YOUR story and see you discover the life benefits of Martial Arts too!
+She wants to see others discover the life benefits of Martial Arts too!

 Dr. Donald R. Conant - Trustee